Which antidote is used for Datura poisoning?

 Prepare for the NEET Forensic Medicine and Toxicology (FMT) Test with engaging multiple-choice questions and detailed answer explanations.
 Ace your exam with confidence!

-Physostigmine is the antidote used for Datura poisoning due to its ability to counteract the effects of anticholinergic toxicity.
-Datura species contain high levels of tropane alkaloids, primarily atropine and scopolamine, which exert anticholinergic effects by blocking acetylcholine at muscarinic receptors.
-This can lead to symptoms like dilated pupils, tachycardia, hallucinations, and altered mental status.
+The correct antidote for Datura poisoning is physostigmine, which is a reversible inhibitor of the enzyme acetylcholinesterase.
+Datura species contain tropane alkaloids, including atropine and scopolamine, which antagonize the effects of acetylcholine at muscarinic receptors.
+This leads to symptoms such as dilated pupils, tachycardia, hallucinations, and significant agitation.

 Subscribe